ftmbotzx/st-musicdb/replit.md

 This is a fully functional Telegram bot designed to automatically index and backup media files shared in Telegram chats.
 The bot monitors incoming media messages (audio, video, documents, photos), extracts metadata and track information, stores the data in MongoDB, and forwards files to a backup channel for preservation.
 It's built using the Pyrogram library for Telegram API integration and MongoDB for data persistence.

-**Current Status: ✅ FULLY OPERATIONAL**
+**Current Status: ✅ FULLY OPERATIONAL & ENHANCED**
 - Bot is running and connected to Telegram
-- All message handlers are active
+- All message handlers are active including new /db command
-- Automatic indexing from message links and forwarded messages implemented
-- Pyrogram chat ID ranges properly configured
-- Bot method limitations resolved with individual message fetching approach
+- Comprehensive metadata storage implemented with all track information
+- Rate limiting added to prevent Pyrogram FloodWait errors
+- Track IDs now prominently displayed in backup channel captions
+- PDF export functionality for complete database
+- Enhanced error handling and LSP compliance

 ## User Preferences